Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 <!-- Add comment about Render tacking on random characters for non-unique names-->

-Next, change the _Branh_ field to set which branch we want to pull our code from for our deployed applicaton.
+Next, change the _Branch_ field to set which branch we want to pull our code from for our deployed applicaton.
 Most of the time we will choose `main`, but in the case of the Hello Books API repo, we don't have a `main` branch.
 Instead we'll want to choose the branch we are currently working in which holds all of our latest changes.
 For us, that is `08b-nested-routes`.
 If you are working off a different branch, use that branch.

 ![Screenshot of Render after adding choosing branch 08b-nested-routes](../assets/deployment/deployment_choose-web-service-name-render.png)